Indian National Congress: National defence and home affairs

+On internal security and home affairs, the Congress party promotes a federal approach to governance, emphasising cooperative federalism.
+The transition to statehood for parts of Northeast India was successfully overseen under Indira Gandhi's premiership.
+In 1972, her administration granted statehood to Meghalaya, Manipur and Tripura, while the North-East Frontier Agency was declared a union territory and renamed Arunachal Pradesh.
+This was followed by the annexation of Sikkim in 1975.
+In the late 1960s and 1970s, Gandhi ordered the Indian army to militant Communist uprisings in the state of West Bengal.
+The Naxalite–Maoist insurgency in India was entirely suppressed during the state of emergency.
+Rajiv Gandhi played a pivotal role in facilitating the Mizoram Peace Accord of 1986 by personally supporting negotiations with MNF leader Laldenga and advocating a peaceful, political solution.
+His premiership ensured key concessions, including full statehood for Mizoram and the integration of former insurgents into democratic politics, leading to one of India's most successful peace settlements.

-Manmohan Singh's administration initiated a massive reconstruction effort in Kashmir to stabilize the region and strengthened anti-terrorism laws with amendments to the Unlawful Activities (Prevention) Act (UAPA).
-After a period of initial success, insurgent infiltration and terrorism in Kashmir have increased since 2009.
+Manmohan Singh's administration initiated a massive reconstruction effort in Kashmir to stabilise the region and strengthened anti-terrorism laws with amendments to the Unlawful Activities (Prevention) Act (UAPA).
+After a period of initial success, insurgent infiltration and terrorism in Kashmir have escalated since 2009.
 However, the Singh administration was successful in reducing terrorism in Northeast India.
 Under the background of the Punjab insurgency, the Terrorist and Disruptive Activities (Prevention) Act (TADA) was passed.
 The aim of the law is mainly directed toward eliminating the infiltrators from Pakistan.
 The law gave wide powers to law enforcement agencies for dealing with national terrorist and socially disruptive activities.
 The police were not obliged to produce a detainee before a judicial magistrate within 24 hours.
-The law was widely criticized by human rights organizations.
+The law was widely criticised by human rights organisations.
 After the November 2008 Mumbai terror attacks, the UPA government created the National Investigation Agency (NIA), in response to the need for a central agency to combat terrorism.
 The Unique Identification Authority of India was established in February 2009 to implement the proposed Multipurpose National Identity Card, to increase national security.